dcodev1702/Articles/CEF-AMASetup.md

-## Stream Comment Event Format (CEF) with Azure Monitor Agent (the helping hand guide).
+## Stream Common Event Format (CEF) using Azure Monitor Agent (AMA) (the helping hand guide).
 Authored by: Michael Crane and Lorenzo Ireland. ##

-Many folks using Sentinel have issues with clarity around the Common Event Format (CEF) via AMA and rightfully so.
+Many folks using Microsoft Sentinel have issues with clarity around the Common Event Format (CEF) via AMA and rightfully so.
 This article deems to clear any confusion in both Azure Commercial and Goverment tenants.
 See CEF-AMA [here](https://learn.microsoft.com/en-us/azure/sentinel/connect-cef-ama).

 *Disclaimer* - In Microsoft Sentinel, the CEF connector is only giving you instructions to create a DCR and looking for the ingestion on a flag.
 It is NOT a true connector.
-You will have manual work to do and this solution does work in Azure Government.
+You will have some manual work to do and this solution does work in Microsoft Azure Government.

-*Pre-req* - Create a Ubuntu VM, I am using Azure for this use case.
+*Pre-req* - Create an Azure Monitor Agent approved Linux Virtual Machine (VM), I am using Azure for this use case.
 Don't need anything crazy to keep the cost low for this use case.
 Being this is owned by the SecOps team, the VM lives within my SecOps subscription in Azure.

 ## CEF Setup on Ubuntu 22.04